"Most therapies help you cope with issues, PBSP helps to resolve issues, creating deep change and healing.”

 From birth, we're driven to find pleasure, satisfaction, meaning and connectedness in the world.

-The creative and liberating therapy of PBSP can help us:
+This unique and liberating therapy can help us:

-• let go of old, unhelpful and limiting patterns of behaviour
+let go of old, unhelpful patterns of behaviour that limit us in the present

-• create new ideal memories to countershape (fit) what we actually needed to have happened in the past
+create new ideal memories to fit (countershape) what we needed to have happened in the past

 What can I expect?

-PBSP is client led, moves at a pace suitable for each individual and occurs one-to-one, or one-to-one within a group.
-Each session is called a structure because it follows a particular process, typically lasting 50 minutes.
+PBSP is client led, moving at a pace suitable for each individual, and occurs one-to-one, or one-to-one within a group.
+Each session is called a structure because it follows a particular process, typically lasting 50-60 minutes.

-During the structure, a safe possibility sphere is created where clients share what is happening for them in the here and now.
-The therapist evokes an imaginary witness figure.
-The witness figure acknowledges and names feelings and emotions as appropriate.
+During the structure, a safe possibility sphere is created where clients share what's happening for them in the here and now.
+The therapist evokes an imaginary witness figure that acknowledges and names feelings and emotions as appropriate.

-'Mind and body, and especially emotions and bodily movements, tensions, or sensations, were then and still are
+'Mind and body, and especially emotions and bodily movements, tensions, or sensations ... are

 a primary focus of PBSP.'